 - Did the proctor just look at me funny?
 Am I holding my pencil wrong?

 - That woman beside me has an awesome skull tattoo.
 No, don’t look!
 They’ll think you’re cheating!

 The shift to the linear computer-based testing (CBT) version of CISSP in 2015 wasn’t much of a relief, although one no longer needed to worry about whether the pencil marks crossed the lines.
 In addition, most computer testing centers provide some amount of physical division between test takers, even if they’re all in the same room.
 And most computer testing centers are more conveniently located to the test taker than the locations chosen for the original CISSP paper proctored exam schedules.
 Similar to the paper-and-pencil exam, the linear CBT exam consisted of 250 questions over a wide range of security topics.
 Test takers were given six hours to complete this version.

-For the latest version of CISSP, (ISC)2 has introduced technology known as computerized adaptive testing (CAT).
+With the advent of the technology known as computerized adaptive testing (CAT), (ISC)2 introduced a process that is supposed to enable the CISSP exam to provide a more precise evaluation of the test taker’s abilities.
 This technology attempts to make the CISSP test smarter by allowing the testing engine to gauge a test taker’s particular abilities and then tailor exam scoring based on level of ability.
 That tailoring is reevaluated with each question a test taker answers.
-This process is supposed to enable the CISSP exam to provide a more precise evaluation of the test taker’s abilities.
 In addition, CAT enabled (ISC)2 to reduce the total number of questions a test taker must answer from 250 to a pool in the range from 100 questions to 150 questions.
 The total amount of time now allotted for sitting the CISSP exam is three hours instead of six.